 The cycle track between Nailsworth and Stroud is well used by walkers, joggers and cyclists alike and last year all the rough bits (eg most of it) were resurfaced with an experimental surface made largely from old car tyres.

-Previously it was bit of a mud bath in the winter which stopped a lot of people from using it.
+Previously it was a mud bath in the winter which stopped a lot of people from using it.

-I’ve used the cycle track quite a lot recently as the traffic between Nailsworth and Stroud is pretty awful at the best of times and just gets worse.
+I use the cycle track often as the traffic on the A46 between Nailsworth and Stroud is pretty awful at the best of times and just gets worse.

 So, now the new surface has had a year to bed in what’s it like to cycle on?

 It’s really good, you pretty much glide along it.
-Well, you do on a mountain bike with fatter tyres than a road bike.
+Well, you do on a mountain bike that has fatter tyres than a road bike.
 I’ve read comments from joggers saying it’s good to run on as well, presumably due to it’s rubbery build.

-Cycling from Dudbridge to Nailsworth is all up hill.
+Cycling from Dudbridge to Nailsworth is slightly up hill.
 Not a steep hill, but it’s easier to cycle in the other direction.
-The old untreated mud and bedrock surface made it much more obvious you were fighting gravity which the new surface has made a lot easier.
+The old mud and bedrock surface of the past made it more obvious you were fighting gravity which the new surface has made a lot easier.

-If you factor in all the hassle of traffic jams and parking in town (Nailsworth or Stroud) cycling journey time is probably very similar to using the car plus you get to ride in a great scenic setting which you just don’t get on the A46!
+If you factor in all the hassle of traffic jams and parking in town (Nailsworth or Stroud) cycling journey time isn’t much longer than using a car plus you get to ride in a great scenic woodland setting which you just don’t get on the A46!

 In terms of time, I can get from Nailsworth to the cycle racks at Stroud railway station in just over 20 minutes.
 The cycle parking at Stroud station is pretty good as it’s a proper covered one and it has CCTV.